dealii-courses/sissa-mhpc-lab-04-cos-alpha07/README.md

 `compute_error()` to the `Poisson` class, that calls the `ParsedConvergenceTable::error_from_exact` method with the `exact_solution` function you created above.
 Make sure you output both the L2 and H1 error in text format to a file.
+Play with the `jupyter` notebook `manufactured_solutions.ipynb` to construct non-trivial exact solutions.

 8. Add a parameter `Stiffness coefficient expression` and the corresponding members to the `Poisson` class, so that the problem you will be solving is